How does Supertext treat your personal data?

-Persons whose personal data we process have a right of appeal to a competent data protection supervisory authority.
-The federal state of Berlin’s supervisory authority for data protection is the Berlin Commissioner for Data Protection and Freedom of Information.
+Anyone whose personal data we have processed has a right of appeal to a competent data protection supervisory authority.
+Switzerland’s supervisory authority for data protection is the Federal Data Protection and Information Commissioner (FDPIC).

-You can unsubscribe from our newsletter at any time by clicking the link included in each newsletter email or by contacting Supertext Deutschland GmbH directly.
+You can unsubscribe from our newsletter at any time.
+To do so, click the link included in each newsletter email or contact Supertext Deutschland GmbH directly.

-Accessing our website – as is always the case when using the internet – is subject to the mass surveillance carried out by security authorities in Germany, the EU, the USA and other states.
-This includes surveillance of a general, groundless, indiscriminate nature even in the absence of any suspicion.
+Accessing our website – as is the case for all websites – is subject to the mass surveillance carried out by security authorities in Germany, the EU, the US and other states.
+This surveillance can happen at any time, even if your internet use is not suspicious.

 Responsibility and contact addresses

 Diego Mosca is the data protection officer at Supertext Deutschland GmbH.
-The data subjects as well as supervisory authorities can contact us by email or conventional mail:
+Data subjects and supervisory authorities can contact us by email or conventional mail:

 Supertext Deutschland GmbH | Mehringdamm 32/34 | 10961 Berlin | Germany